CHAPTER 120B. CURRICULUM AND ASSESSMENT

 (5) pay course or program fees;

-(6) increase students' participation in and success with preadvanced placement, advanced
+(6) increase students' participation in and success with advanced placement programs;

-(7) expand students' access to preadvanced placement, advanced placement, or international
+(7) expand students' access to preadvanced placement or advanced placement courses or

-(8) hire appropriately licensed personnel to teach additional advanced placement or
+(8) hire appropriately licensed personnel to teach additional advanced placement programs; or

 (9) engage in other activity directly related to expanding students' access to, participation in,